samuelmc/event-management-service/README.md

 `php bin/console doctrine:fixtures:load`

-Setup an Apache VirtualHost with <project location>/public as DocumentRoot and AllowOverride All
+Setup an Apache VirtualHost with \<project-location\>/public as DocumentRoot and AllowOverride All